I opened her email and poured french-pressed coffee into my yawning cup. 5:30 AM may be too early for this sort of thing, but I was curious.

 “I recently read this article, 10 Women Christian Men Should Not Marry, and it made me question a lot of things he said.
 I don’t know if it’s just my aversion to what God expects in a relationship or is it just not what God really had in mind.”

-I opened her email and poured french-pressed coffee into my yawning cup.
-5:30 AM may be too early for this sort of thing, but I was curious.
 As I scrolled through the list, I thought to myself: After reading this, a Christian man wouldn’t know WHAT to look for in a woman.

-I’m taking a break from the Confessions of a Newlywed series to address this article.
 Many women are outraged by that pastor’s assertions, and due to his delivery of the information, I can see why.
 But the greatest flaw with his article is not so much the content but the consequence: it leaves the reader wondering where to turn.
 What SHOULD a Christian man be looking for, since all these options have been removed?

 Before I launch into my counter-article, I encourage my readers to note: the man who wrote the other piece is still a brother in Christ.
 No matter how flawed we believe his points, no matter how much we disagree with his ideology – we still owe him the kindness of one Christian to another.
 Rather then being ‘against’ what one man says about women, consider: are we for what God says about women?